jarredbarber/Cat.jl/README.md

 ## Basic concepts

 1. `@category` defines a new category, which is a collection of arrows - composable building blocks.
 An `Arrow{A, B}` can always be composed with an `Arrow{B, C}` (in the same category) to form an `Arrow{A, C}`.
-2. `@arrow` defines a new "primitive" composable arrow with source/target types.
+2. `@arrow` defines a new "primitive" composable arrow with source/target types. `@alias` binds an arrow to a function for, e.g., re-using standard syntax.
 3. `@interpretation` defines an execution of an arrow, which automatically composes.
 4. `@functor A => B` defines a mapping between composable arrows of two categories